Woodland, farmland, sea and quay

 Enjoy the views from Killigerran Head across Gerrans Bay to Nare Head and Gull Rock, and the Dodman further on; on the clearest days, Rame Head can just be made out, long and low on the horizon.

-Once over the style there is a short section of road, turn right, walk carefully along the lane and look out for a pink arrow.
+Once through the gate there is a short section of road, turn right, walk carefully along the lane and look out for a pink arrow.
 You will bear left into the hamlet of Bohortha.

 Continue up hill through Bohortha and follow the green winding lane (sometimes muddy) out of the hamlet.